-What You Need to Know About Peritoneal Dialysis
+All You Need to Know About Peritoneal Dialysis

 Peritoneal dialysis relies on a membrane within the abdominal region, known as the peritoneal membrane, for its efficacy.
-It works by allowing a unique solution, known as dialysate, to pass into this via a catheter.
-This fluid draws toxins and excess fluid from the bloodstream, which is expelled along with the solution.
+It works by allowing a special solution, known as dialysate, to pass into this via a catheter.
+This fluid draws out toxins and excess fluid from the bloodstream, which is then expelled along with the solution.
 The frequency of this process in a day can vary according to an individual’s specific needs.

-Cons: As peritoneal dialysis may be performed independently at home, it demands an added degree of patient accountability and dedication.
+As peritoneal dialysis may be performed independently at home, it demands an added degree of patient accountability and dedication.
 To successfully perform the procedure, patients must be able to do it themselves or get a caregiver’s help several times daily.

 What to Expect During Peritoneal Dialysis Treatment